pulzze/autoflow-documentation/docs/Documentation/Examples/API/Method/PUT/Index.md

 #### 3.3.2 Write UPDATE SQL in 'Query'

 Our goal is Insert Query in Database from <span class="method put">PUT</span> *URL PATH*. <br/>
-Write DELETE QUERY and Select 'Write' in Type.<br/>
+Write UPDATE QUERY and Select 'Write' in Type.<br/>
 I only wrote ```UPDATE `account` SET name =   WHERE id = ;``` <br/>
 Because I will put the values from <span class="method put">PUT</span> *URL PATH & Request Body*.